What Is Product Marketing? (Phases, Strategies & Skills)

 As a marketer, you'll likely have access to unique insights post-launch that can help the product team iterate on the product and improve its usefulness or product market fit (PMF).
 After identifying areas that need improvement, you'll bring these insights to the product team and work closely with a product manager to make the best changes within the company's business needs.

-Important questions to build a product marketing strategy
+Important questions to inform your product marketing strategy

 The right product marketing strategy will depend on your product, the problem it will solve for customers, and your target audience.
 Finding out these details will help you understand where to reach your customers and how.